-A range-extended vehicle is a battery electric vehicle that runs on electricity but includes an auxiliary power unit known as a ‘range extender’.
+A range-extended electric vehicle (REEV), or an extended-range electric vehicle (E-REV), is a battery electric vehicle that runs on electricity but includes an auxiliary power unit known as a ‘range extender’.
 The range extender (usually a small petrol engine) drives an electric generator which charges a battery that supplies the vehicle’s electric motor rather than driving the wheels.
 This allows for an increased range from the vehicle.

 There are currently no range-extended electric cars on sale in the UK, but taxis are available, and vans and trucks with this technology will soon be coming to market.

 Most range-extended electric vehicles cost between £30,000 and £100,000, depending on the make and model selected.